Sukhwinder Amrit

-Sukhwinder Amrit (born 1963) is a Punjabi poet and Ghazal singer.
-In November 2017 she was among nine female poets who received a Sulabh Sahitya Akademi Award at the All-India Poetess Conference.
+Sukhwinder Amrit (born 1963) is a Punjabi poet.
+She is the 2008 recipient of Shromani Punjabi Kavi Purskar, presented by Punjab Language department, Government of Punjab.

 Life

-Sukhwinder was in Sadarpura, in Jagraon tehsil, Punjab.
+Sukhwinder was born in Sadar Pura, in Jagraon tehsil, Punjab.
 She had one brother and was the eldest among her four sisters.
 She started writing poetry in her childhood though she had a terrible childhood.
-One day, her mother came across her notebook where she used to write poems.
+One day, her mother came across her notebook where she wrote poems.
 The end result was her notebook was burnt and she was beaten badly.
-She got married at the age of seventeen when she was in class nine.
+She was married at the age of seventeen when she was in class nine.
 Life did not change much after her marriage, but due to her strong conviction and determination to learn and continue writing poems, she won the heart of her husband, Amarjit, and started her education.
 She started her schooling from 10th class when her children were also studying in the same school.
 She subsequently completed a M.A. degree in Punjabi literature.
 She served as a lecturer at Govt college, Ludhiana for one year.